 Management’s discussion and analysis

-Government-wide financial statements: Statement of net position and statement of activities
+Governmentwide financial statements: Statement of net position and statement of activities

-The first two statements shown in the audit report represent the government as a whole, with separate columns to display all governmental activities separate from the business type activities.
+The first two statements shown in the audit report represent the government with separate columns to display all governmental activities separate from the business-type activities.
 Component units (separate legal entities for which the government is financially accountable) are also reported, if any, in a third column.
 These two statements present a longer-term focus on the government’s financial health.
 They are intended to present the annual cost of providing government services, and whether the taxpayers have (or have not) funded the cost of those services.
 A positive net position (shown at the bottom of the statement of net position) indicates that the taxpayers have generally funded the cost of services received to date.

 Governmental funds: Balance sheet and statement of revenue and expenditures

 Next up in the audit are the fund-based statements.
 The governmental fund statements present a shorter-term focus.
-The accounting basis is intended to measure how the government spent the resources given to it, and how much it currently has available to spend.
+The accounting basis is intended to measure how the government spent the resources given to it and how much it currently has available to spend.
 When budgets are established, they are compiled at the fund level.
 Fund balance, then, generally measures how much a government has available to appropriate into the future budgets.
 Separate activities are accounted for in separate funds, in order to show how specific revenue is being spent.
-In most cases, the General Fund is the largest fund and accounts for most activities that are not required to be accounted for in other funds such as legally restricted dollars (grants, street funding, etc.) or enterprise activities such as water and sewer.
+In most cases, the general fund is the largest fund and accounts for most activities that aren’t required to be accounted for in other funds such as legally restricted dollars (grants, street funding, etc.) or enterprise activities such as water and sewer.
 In cities, the general fund accounts for public safety activity as well, but in most townships, the police and fire funds are separate funds as they have separate tax millages to support those activities.